Our morning at Bogan Weir, began a little something like this exchange …

 Peak Hill Mine

-We grabbed a few maps and bits and pieces from the Info centre and headed up to the Peak Hill mine experience.
 An old open cut gold mine no longer in use that you can walk around.
-It was only about 36 degrees at 10am so if course we opted for the full boundary walk.
+It was only about 36 degrees at 10am so of course we opted for the full boundary walk.

 From Peak Hill we headed across the dirt tracks to Trundle.
 Along the way we found sunflowers – Yay who would have thought it!